Third Grade Math

 I LOVE Time4Learning!
 It holds the attention of my kids, plus I can keep track of their learning without hovering over their shoulders.

 I am really pleased with Time4Learning.
 It has made a world of difference in my son's academic performance in school!

 3rd Grade Math Curriculum and Standards – Lessons, Activities, Worksheets – Summary

 3rd grade math lessons and activities that cover just one or two of these five strands are narrow and lead to a weak understanding of math.
 Time4Learning teaches a comprehensive math program with 3rd grade math learning activities, curriculum, printable worksheets, and assessments.
 Children are placed in the sequence based on their current skills.
 Math becomes fun.
 Parents can participate and watch how new concepts are introduced progressively and mastered through practice.
+Time4MathFacts, included in the curriculum, provides practice in foundation skill areas that is necessary for success during third grade.
 Sign up to let your child start learning today.

 Additional Resources Related to Third Grade Math

 - Does your child have math anxiety?
 Learn how using the computer can help conquer it, before it becomes an issue.